John Pastorek - Anchor, 2une In & Noon

 John Pastorek has been a part of the WBRZ family since July 1977.
 During that time, he has held many titles including reporter, anchor and Director of News.
 Currently, John is the co-anchor for the popular morning show, 2une In.
-He is also the anchor of WBRZ News 2 Louisiana at Noon.
+He is also the anchor of WBRZ News 2 at Noon and Sunday Journal.

 After graduating from Broadmoor High School in Baton Rouge, John received his degree in journalism from the Missouri School of Journalism.
 John has won more than 100 local, state and national journalism awards, including an Emmy for a documentary on hot air balloons.
 He has received numerous Associated Press awards for features, documentaries and special medical reporting, as well as awards from the Louisiana State Medical Society and the East Baton Rouge Parish Medical Society.
 Most recently, John has won the 2010 Award for Excellence in Medical Journalism, in the category of Television Media, from the Louisiana State Medical Society for his medical series, "Reduce Your Risk."